-It is with great pride that we offer a Germanic language alongside our provision of Romance and Oriental language to a large number of girls from year 7 upwards.
+It is with great pride that we offer the German language to a large number of students from year 7 upwards.

 German at City